-HOW CAN COUNSELLING HELP?
+HOW CAN PSYCHOTHERAPY COUNSELLING HELP?

 If you are considering counselling, it might be because you are living with particular feelings or questions you might need some professional help with.
 Perhaps you are looking to change a particular situation, or are overwhelmed by a life experience or perhaps you are experiencing anxiety or depression.
 Counselling can help you to take yourself out of a situation and see it from a different perspective.
 It can give you the chance to explore difficult issues in a safe, confidential space and can help to change a situation for the better.

-Within my private practise I work with a wide range of issues including depression, anxiety, suicidal thoughts, panic attacks, lack of self worth/self esteem and confidence, bullying, abuse, self harm and relationship problems.
-I also have experience with complex PTSD and PTSD and gained a first in my BA (hons) where i researched into emotional abuse, coercive behaviour, trauma bonding and narcissism within relationships.
+Within my private practice I work with a wide range of issues including depression, anxiety, suicidal thoughts, panic attacks, lack of self worth/self esteem and confidence, bullying, abuse, self harm and relationship problems.
+I also have experience with complex PTSD and PTSD and gained a first in my BA (hons) where I researched into emotional abuse, coercive behaviour, trauma bonding and narcissism within relationships.
 I currently work with both men and women of all ages and have experience with young people also.
 I have run a creative arts group for survivors of rape and abuse and groups within the probation service.

 Currently I divide my time between working in private practice, working part time as a trauma counsellor for a sexual violence charity and working with vulnerable teenagers within the care system.
 I also have previous counselling experience working in a women's refuge and within an agency dealing with a multitude of issues.

 I offer face to face, on-line (Zoom is the most secure) and telephone counselling so this gives the client both a choice and tailors to their needs.